Cancer: Emotions, Sensitivity, and the Self-Image

 Sensitive and Defensive

-For others, sensitivity and defensiveness could show up more simply as shyness or a preference for solitude.
-However it manifests, the deeper question for Cancer is: what it is that they are protecting, and at what cost?
-Are they shielding the ego from losing its outer shell at the cost of truth?
-Are they protecting their tender inner child at the cost of their vitality and adult life?
-These are not easy questions to answer and will inevitably require a lot of introspection and support from qualified individuals.
+However it manifests, the deeper question for Cancer to ask themselves is: what am I protecting, and at what cost?
+Am I trying to shield my ego from losing its outer shell at the cost of truth?
+Am I clutching onto an immature attachment at the cost of my vitality and adult life?
+These are not easy questions to answer and will inevitably require tremendous introspection and personal work.

 Respect the Crab’s Shell

-In some cases, it is extremely important to remember that the Cancerian crab has a shell for a reason.
+In some cases, it is extremely important to remember that the Cancerian crab has a shell and sharp claws for a reason.
 Cancer’s defense mechanisms were likely necessary for survival at some point in their lives.
-The shell formed for the purpose of protecting what was vulnerable on the inside.
-We may never fully understand what emotional injuries someone has endured or what tender parts of themselves they are safeguarding.
+The shell formed for the purpose of protecting what was vulnerable on the inside, and the claws instinctively react when that vulnerability feels threatened.

-Therefore, it’s not our role to take away someone else’s defense structure— they need to take it off themselves.
-If someone you know has a defense mechanism, it’s best to just honor it rather than trying to rip it away from them.
-The process of stripping away armor and replacing it with something equally supportive is delicate and take time.
+If someone you know has a behavior that seems like a defense mechanism, it’s best to just honor it rather than trying to rip it away from them.
+The process of stripping away armor and replacing it with something equally supportive is delicate, takes time, and can require the help of a professional therapist or guide.

 Opposite Capricorn: A Call for Maturity and Self-Ownership